 As the years progressed the association began to grow in membership and in lender acceptance.
 Membership doubled and then tripled into the early 1940's.
 The members were becoming trusted “allies” of the financial community.
 All was going according to plan.
 The association was growing and they were holding annual meetings to discuss the direction of the association.
 All efforts came to a halt when the United States entered World War II.

-All was well within Allied for the next 25 years.
-At that time due to circumstances beyond the control of the association the Department of Justice decided that it wrong for the association to publish a minimum price schedule for the services offered.
+All was well within Allied for the past 25 years.
+Then due to circumstances beyond the control of the association the Department of Justice decided that it wrong for the association to publish a minimum price schedule for the services offered.
 The Justice Department brought action against the association and in addition was cited for a restraint of trade due to the association’s exclusive membership.
 In 1980 Allied entered into a Consent Decree to eliminate publishing suggested rates and fees thus eliminating the problems dealing with the charge of price fixing.

 Things began to settle down and Allied began to grow again.
 Much the same as the kids game of "King of the Hill", Allied was again threatened with a suit for restraint of trade due to its exclusive membership format.
 At a meeting held in the early 1990's a motion was brought from the floor stating that any territories that were open as of that date were no longer exclusive.
 The motion went on to say that, at the current members discretion in any territory, the member may, at his option, elect to make his membership non-exclusive.
 Further, if for any reason any territory becomes open, it shall not be re-opened as an exclusive.
 The motions carried.

-Allied may very well be your best investment for the future but you must be prepared to pitch in and work.
-Just the same as the founders of this association way back in the 30's, it takes energy and guidance from each and every member of this association to make it work for us all.
-Current members of Allied Finance Adjusters Conference, Inc. encourage and support fellow members and all new applicants desiring to get in on the ground floor of the oldest, largest and fastest growing independent repossessor trade association.
-For an application or information on the association, please call us at 1-800-843-1232 or you may visit us at Allied Finance Adjusters
+Allied may very well be your best investment for the future but please be prepared to pitch in and work.
+Just the same as the founders of this association way back in the 1930's, it takes energy and guidance from each and every member of this association to make it work for us all.
+Current members of Allied Finance Adjusters Conference, Inc. encourage and support fellow members and all new applicants desiring to get in on the ground floor of the oldest, largest, Not-For-Profit and fastest growing independent national repossessor trade association.
+To date all Allied officers are volunteers sharing their ideas and professionalism with the membership and the trade.